-The Aircraft Maintenance Schedules and Programmes; Information and Guidance contains the guideline for existing and new maintenance schedules and programmes.
-This also gives guidance for the compilation of a maintenance schedule that will satisfy the Civil Aviation Authority of Thailand (CAAT)

-for approval.
-This is published to assist air operators in the maintenance section and the Civil Aviation certifying Air Operators shall comply with all provisions in this Information and Guidance during the certification process
+This Aircraft Maintenance Schedules and Programmes; Information and Guidance contains the guildeline for existing and new maintenance schedules and programmes.
+This also gives guidance for the complilation of a maintenance schedule that will satisfy the Civil Aviation Authority of Thailand (CAAT) for approval.
+This is published to assist air operators in the maintenance section and the Civil Aviaiton Authority of Thailand (CAAT) personnel.
+The CAAT personnel delegated with the responsibility of certifying Air Operators shall comply with all provisions in this Information and Guidance during the certification process.